netwerk-digitaal-erfgoed/interface-data-transformations/1-First-Heritageflix/3-artform-creators/readme.md

 Folders 4 and 5 will be used for the next steps.

-The rest of folders are only for control and creating folders for the next steps.
+The rest of folders are only for control.